Zeynepsuleb/DSA210/README.md

 ### Machine Learning Proposal Goals
 The next phase will involve using machine learning techniques to predict asset prices for the first three months following the dataset.
 Models like ARIMA, or regression analysis might be utilized to forecast based on patterns identified in the historical data.

+### Project Summary: Predictive Analysis of Portfolio Returns (DSA210)

+#### Project Goal

+The objective of this project is to analyze and predict the daily return direction (positive or negative) of a portfolio constructed from three financial assets: KYD Eurobond Index, BIST 100 Index, and Gold (Ounce/USD).
+The study also compares the performance of this portfolio with the KYD 1-Month Deposit Index.

+#### Data and Preparation

+* **Data Source**: Daily price data of various financial instruments from 2010 to 2024, provided by Hedef Portfoy.
+* **Assets Used**: KYD Eurobond, BIST 100, Gold USD/Ounce, and KYD Deposit Index.

+1. **Data Loading**

+   * Loaded the `.xlsx` file using Google Colab.

+2. **Return Calculations**

+   * Calculated daily returns for KYD Eurobond, BIST 100, and Gold.
+   * Created an equal-weighted portfolio from the average of the three assets.
+   * Calculated daily returns for the KYD 1-Month Deposit Index.

+3. **Target Variable Creation**

+   * Defined a binary target variable `Target`, where:

+     * `1` indicates the portfolio return is positive,
+     * `0` indicates otherwise.

+4. **Data Visualization and Cleaning**

+   * Plotted time series to visualize asset performance.
+   * Used z-score filtering to remove extreme outliers from portfolio returns.

+5. **Hypothesis Testing**

+   * Null Hypothesis (H0): There is no significant difference between the portfolio return and deposit return.
+   * Alternative Hypothesis (H1): The portfolio return is significantly different from the deposit return.
+   * Result: p-value < 0.05 → Reject H0 → The portfolio performs significantly different than the deposit.

+6. **Machine Learning Model**

+   * Logistic Regression was applied to classify the direction of daily return.
+   * Features: `Portfolio`, `Deposit`, `Lag_1`, `Lag_2`
+   * Train-test split (70-30), with feature scaling.
+   * Balanced class weights used to address class imbalance.
+   * Model accuracy exceeded 98%, indicating strong predictive performance.

 ### Hypothesis and Methodology

 This study aims to investigate whether the daily return of a portfolio consisting of KYD Eurobond, BIST 100, and Gold (USD/Ounce) can be predicted using past return patterns and other financial indicators.